 2nd Steep

 Like many tea varietals, you can steep your cascara tea a second time.
-It won’t be as sweet as the first steep, but it should still have a rich taste.
-Some people that find the first steep too sweet, may prefer the second steep more.
-Follow the same instructions as above but extend the brew time to 6 minutes.
+It won’t be as sweet as the first steep, but it should still taste rich.
+Some people who find the first steep too sweet may prefer the second steep more.
+Follow the same instructions as above, but extend the brew time to 6 minutes.

 The Cosori French Press / Tea Press